 - coriander to serve

-- Pre-heat the oven to 400°F(200°C).Place the cut aubergine into a baking dish and drizzle with 1 tbsp. olive oil and season with salt.
+- Pre-heat the oven to 400°F(200°C).Place the cut aubergine into a baking dish and drizzle with 1 tablespoon olive oil and season with salt.
 Cook in the oven for 40 minutes until soft.

-- In the meantime, heat the remaining 1 tbsp. oil in a large skillet over medium heat.
+- In the meantime, heat the remaining 1 tablespoon oil in a large skillet over medium heat.

 - Add the onion and garlic, season with salt and pepper, and cook for 5-6 minutes until soft—then add in the mixed herbs, tomato puree, and cook for another 2 minutes.